GistOnionWei/libercoin_dev/src/tor/doc/HACKING/GettingStarted.md

 Git, or that you're able to follow one of the several excellent guides at http://git-scm.org to learn.

-Most Tor developers develop using some Unix-based system, such as Linux, BSD, or OSX.
+Most Tor developers develop using some Ulibercoin-based system, such as Linux, BSD, or OSX.
 It's okay to develop on Windows if you want, but you're going to have a more difficult time.